Tinubu’s reforms drive record revenue growth – FIRS

-Dr Zacch Adedeji, Chairman of FIRS, has credited Nigeria’s record revenue growth to bold fiscal reforms introduced by President Bola Tinubu’s administration, The Track News Nigeria has reported.
+Dr Zacch Adedeji, Chairman of FIRS, has credited Nigeria’s record revenue growth to bold fiscal reforms introduced by President Bola Tinubu’s administration.

 Speaking with State House correspondents in Abuja, he outlined milestones reshaping Nigeria’s fiscal landscape, particularly the growth of non-oil revenue streams.